Is the thought of a kitchen filled with Halloween candy giving you the heebie-jeebies?

-Halloween should be scary for the movies, the costumes, and for your husband’s terrible attempt at pumpkin carving.
-But, for many of us, the real fear comes from premonitions of uncontrollable candy binges.
+Halloween should be scary for the movies, the costumes, and for your husband’s attempt at pumpkin carving.
+But, for many of us, the real fear comes from recollections of uncontrollable candy binges.

 Memories from last year — snacking on Snickers and crunching on Kit Kats — is enough to induce the ghost of a belly-ache.
-Not to mention a wave of pre-emptive guilt; your assumption is that it’ll happen again.
+Not to mention a wave of pre-emptive guilt (you assume it’ll happen again).

 And it’s not only Halloween night that causes concern; that leftover loot has a way of making eyes at you from across the kitchen counter all week long.

-Since you can’t rely on willpower to get you through Halloween night, let alone the whole holiday season, you’re going to need a strategy.
-So let me break this thing down, and make it as simple as 1, 2, 3…
+But you can’t rely on willpower to get you through Halloween night, let alone the whole holiday season, so you’re going to need a strategy.

 How To Stop Overeating Halloween Candy